How to Do an SEO Page Audit and Skyrocket Your Rankings

 Your title tag is one of the most critical components since it’s the first thing Google analyzes to decide where you rank.

 If your page is missing an H1 tag, that’s likely a technical coding error.
-Subsequently, you can use an auditing tool like Site Audit to fix the issue.
+Then, you can use an auditing tool like Site Audit to fix the issue.

 Technical and Off-Page